nishantapatil3/USD-To-INR/README.md

-# usd_to_inr
+# USD To INR
-US Dollars to Indian Rupee helper for trend and notifications
+US Dollars to Indian Rupee helper for trends and notifications